forbesmyester/SyncIt/README.md

 # SyncIt

+## Overview

+For an overview of the entire SyncIt project which comporises of this as well as a this local versioning solution, a [server component](https://github.com/forbesmyester/syncit-server), a library to [monitor the internet connection and transfer data](https://github.com/forbesmyester/SyncItControl) and a [super stripped down bootstrap project](https://github.com/forbesmyester/SyncItBootstrap) you should [go here](http://forbesmyester.github.io/SyncIt/index.html).

 ## What is it for?

 SyncIt is a library to enable you to easily add synchronization to your (offline / phonegap or live) web Apps.
 This may be for allowing multiple users / devices to work offline or because the app has a live editing session with other users.